 Like all personal injury lawyers, truck accident lawyers focus on tort law, which involves a private or civil wrong or injury that may be accounted for through financial compensation.

 Personal injury lawyers may specialize in many different types of accident cases.
-As you can tell by the name, truck accident lawyers are experts truck accident claims and lawsuits.
+As you can tell by the name, truck accident lawyers are experts in truck accident claims and lawsuits.
 When it comes down to what truck accident lawyers do, there’s a lot that goes into their work.

 Truck accident lawyers will research and investigate the cases of injury victims who come to them for legal services.
 If they feel a case is valid and has a good chance of winning, they may choose to work with the client.

 Truck accident lawyers may be careful when choosing what cases they take on because they work on a contingency basis.
-That means they only get paid if they win the client a settlement or award, and their fee is taken as a percentage of that amount.
+That means they only get paid if they win the client a settlement or award, and their fee gets taken as a percentage of that amount.

 When they have gathered sufficient evidence, the lawyer will start building a strong truck accident claim.